Key-Value Store Using Node.js and Redis

 $ curl https://app-mykvstore.cloud.sdu.dk/get/myKey

-Conclusion: Reflecting on the build
+Conclusion: Reflecting on the Build

 We have created a simple key-value store application using Node.js and Redis, accessible through an NGINX reverse proxy.
 This setup demonstrates how to integrate a Node.js application with a Redis data store running on UCloud and how to use NGINX to manage incoming traffic from a remote host to your application.